 - This is acceleration, not elimination.
 Larger early deductions reduce what's available in later years.
 The total depreciation over the life of the asset is unchanged.

-- Depreciation recapture applies at disposition.
-Your CPA should model the full lifecycle, not just Year 1.
+- Depreciation recapture (the tax you pay back on prior depreciation when you sell) applies at sale.
+Your CPA should model the full picture, not just Year 1.

 - Actual reclassification percentages vary by property.
 Furnished rentals, renovated properties, and properties with more site improvements typically show higher short-life percentages.